C0l0red/countdown-timer/README.md

 - Dashboard

   - The dashboard displays a list of created timers for the logged-in user.
-  - Users can view, start, reset or delete their timers.
+  - Users can start, pause, reset or delete their timers.